Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 It could even be better than mRNA.

-And you’d think our former regulatory bodies would be excited to boost vaccines that have this much of an improved response, right?
+And you’d think our former regulatory bodies would be excited to boost vaccines with this much of an improved response, right?

 Well… not exactly…